NisargBhavsar25/XTTSv2-Finetuning-for-New-Languages/Readme.md

 * The `language` column must contain the language code corresponding to the text.

 Once your custom dataset is prepared, you can update the paths in the training commands in [Step 3](#step-3-extend-vocabulary-for-each-language) and [Step 4](#step-4-train-the-gpt-model) to point to your custom `metadata.csv` file.

+## Note on Advanced Training (Optional)

+This repository includes scripts for fine-tuning other components of the XTTSv2 architecture, such as the D-VAE (`scripts/training/train_dvae_xtts.py`) and the GAN-based vocoder (`scripts/training/train_gan_xtts.py`)[^1].

+However, **based on experience, these additional training steps are generally not necessary**.
+Fine-tuning the GPT model as described in [Step 4](#step-4-train-the-gpt-model) is typically sufficient to achieve high-quality results for new languages.
+Fine-tuning the D-VAE and GAN may not lead to significant improvements and can sometimes degrade performance[^1].